Caracal pistol: Safety

+Operation

 The Caracal is a striker fired semi-automatic pistol, meaning the trigger system is of the hammerless short double-action-only type.

 A cocking indicator below the rear sight indicates visibly and tactilely if the pistol is cocked and ready to fire.

+The metal slide guide rails are designed to be as long as possible to promote stability, by reducing torsion and flexing of the grip frame, during firing and a close fit between the slide and grip frame for plenty direct mechanical interaction between the slide and grip frame.

+Furthermore, the rails being part of the frame sub assembly that bears all internals, it is easier to assemble the mechanism for manufacturing or disassemble for maintenance and replacement.

 The trigger travel is 8 mm with a trigger pull of 22 N.